-As a result we’ve decided to update this analysis annually.
 For the uninitiated, it’s a simple chart that illustrates the depth of the lender community serving emerging growth / pre-profit technology companies.
 The "elements" in our periodic table include an array of institutional sources including traditional venture debt funds and banks, as well as large asset managers that have strategies dedicated to the emerging growth debt sector.

 Note that bite sizes, industry foci, business model criteria, structuring philosophies, covenants (or lack thereof), and equity sponsorship requirements vary greatly across the landscape.
 Of course, let us know if you need help navigating.

 The Full Monty - The Periodic Table of Growth & Venture Lenders

 Serving emerging growth borrowers that are pre-profit or have clear path to profitability; excludes life sciences / biotech focused lenders

 Subset #1 - VC not Required

 Institutional equity backing is not an investment requirement for most venture debt / growth debt lenders (over 80% in fact).
 While many of these "Wild Catters" certainly become more cautious without meaningful institutional equity support (can impact pricing, availability, covenants, etc.), others stake their reputation on underwriting business fundamentals and prefer no other such support.